United Women to learn European opponents

 ArticleOur guide has the squad lists and fixtures for the nations taking United Women players to July's tournament.

-Each third-place play-off and final is scheduled to be played on Saturday 30 August and, like the semi-finals, are one-off games that will be hosted by the club with the best coefficient score.
+Each third-place play-off and final is scheduled to be played on Saturday 30 August and, like the semi-finals, are one-off games.

-The winners of the respective finals will advance to the Champions League's third qualifying round, a two-legged tie that will be drawn on 31 August and played over 11 and 18 September.
+While the losers of the respective finals will enter the Women's Europa Cup in the second round, the winners will advance to the Champions League's third qualifying round, a two-legged tie that will be drawn on 31 August and played over 11 and 18 September.